-Mediation is a private process to bridge differences and reach agreements with help from a neutral mediator.
+Mediation is a private process to bridge differences and reach agreements with help from a neutral mediator in a safe environment.
+Most mediators set out ground rules to help keep everyone on track.
 You and your spouse work with the mediator towards agreement.
 The goal of mediation is to reach mutually acceptable agreements that work for both of you.
-With help and guidance, you make the decisions about your future.
-You control the outcome.
+With help and guidance, you make the decisions about your future and reach agreements you can count on.

 What can be addressed in mediation?

 Anything that can be addressed with an agreement can be addressed through mediation.
-For divorces, this includes almost everything so long as you can work in the same room together with assistance, including agreements on parenting arrangements and financial matters—dividing property and debt, budgets, child support, and spousal maintenance.
+For divorces, this includes essentially all issues that might arise, including parenting arrangements and financial matters—addressing property and debt, budgets, child support, and spousal maintenance.

 How do we address our finances in divorce mediation?

-Most clients want to make sure that their future finances will work.
-To do that, it’s important that each of you have a good understanding of all your resources and the needs that need to be addressed.
-I provide you with a list of financial documents to provide, and compile that information into a financial illustration (report).
-Doing so allows us to efficiently discuss your financial circumstances, understand the implications of different choices you have, and thereby help you to reach agreements.
-Because the finances can be so important in structuring secure post-divorce futures, I have obtained a Certified Financial Divorce Analyst® certification to supplement my years of experience as a divorce lawyer and mediator.
+Your future finances are important.
+The first step is to ensure that everyone has a good and complete understanding of your financial situation, including the available resources to address everyone’s needs.
+To streamline that, I provide you with a list of financial information needed and then compile that information into a financial illustration (report).
+That allows us to efficiently discuss your financial circumstances, understand the options that exist, and help you to reach agreements.
+Because the finances can be so important in structuring secure post-divorce futures, I have obtained a Certified Financial Divorce Analyst® certification to supplement my decades of experience as a divorce lawyer and mediator.